2.1 Commission Structure

 2.2.3 Apportionment of Funds to Conservation Districts

-Funding is apportioned by the Commission to conservation districts through a five-Year contract that allows the funding transfer without initiating annual contracts or contract amendments (Appendix C)
+Funding is apportioned by the Commission to conservation districts through a five-Year contract that allows the funding transfer without initiating annual contracts or contract amendments.
+For more information on this arrangement, please contact the DGLVR Program Coordinator at the PA State Conservation Commission.

 Like the Dirt and Gravel Road allocations, Low-volume Road allocations are allocated based on a formula developed by staff with input from advisory workgroups and approved by the Commission.
 The formula currently considers the actual miles of low-volume state roads, the potential miles of low-volume local roads, the distance of roads to a stream, and whether a road is located in an urban or rural environment.
 The Commission approves district allocations for low-volume roads maintenance annually.
 A copy of the LVR formula and an explanation of how the formula works can be found at www.dirtandgravelroads.org.
 The Commission publishes the allocation of funds to the individual counties in the Pennsylvania Bulletin.

 The Commission advances 50 percent of a district’s allocation as advanced working capital.
-Districts need to claim the remainder of their funds for replenishment after their advance has been spent.
-Districts have two years to spend or commit funds from the date of allocation.
+Districts have two years from State budget approval to spend funds (details in 3.3.4).
 Details on the apportionment of funds from the Commission to districts are detailed on the Center's Conservation District Allocations page.

 2.3 Quality Assurance / Quality Control